paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-131-housing-opportunities-for-persons-with-aids.md

 (6) such other information or certifications that the Secretary determines to be necessary to achieve the purposes of this section.

-**(e) Additional requirement for metropolitan areas** In addition to the other requirements of this section, to be eligible for a grant to a metropolitan area under this section, the major city, urban county, and any city with a population of 50,000 or more in that metropolitan area shall establish or designate a governmental agency or organization for receipt and use of amounts received from a grant under this section and shall submit to the Secretary, together with the application under subsection (d) of this section a proposal for the operation of such agency or organization.
+**(e) Additional requirement for metropolitan areas** In addition to the other requirements of this section, to be eligible for a grant to a metropolitan area under this section, the major city, urban county, and any city with a population of 50,000 or more in that metropolitan area shall establish or designate a governmental agency or organization for receipt and use of amounts received from a grant under this section and shall submit to the Secretary, together with the application under subsection (d) a proposal for the operation of such agency or organization.

-**(f) Additional requirement for city formula grantees** In addition to the other requirements of this section, to be eligible for a grant pursuant to subsection (c)(1) of this section, a city shall provide such assurances as the Secretary may require that any grant amounts received will be allocated among eligible activities in a manner that addresses the needs within the metropolitan statistical area in which the city is located, including areas not within the jurisdiction of the city.
+**(f) Additional requirement for city formula grantees** In addition to the other requirements of this section, to be eligible for a grant pursuant to subsection (c)(1), a city shall provide such assurances as the Secretary may require that any grant amounts received will be allocated among eligible activities in a manner that addresses the needs within the metropolitan statistical area in which the city is located, including areas not within the jurisdiction of the city.
 Any such city shall coordinate with other units of general local government located within the metropolitan statistical area to provide such assurances and comply with the assurances.

 ### Statutory Notes

+#### References in Text
+[Section 12705 of this title](./chapter-130-national-affordable-housing.md#section-12705), referred to in subsec. (c)(2)(A)(ii) and (3)(A)(I), was in the original “section 105 of this Act”, meaning section 105 of the AIDS Housing Opportunity Act, and was translated as meaning section 105 of the Cranston-Gonzalez National Affordable Housing Act, to reflect the probable intent of Congress.
+The AIDS Housing Opportunity Act does not contain a section 105.

 #### Amendments
+2016—Subsec. (c).
+Pub.
+L. 114–201 added pars.
+(1) to (4), redesignated former par.
+(3) as (5), and struck out former pars.
+(1) and (2) which related to formula allocation and minimum grant, respectively.

 1992—Subsec. (a).
 Pub.
 L. 102–550, § 606(d)(1), substituted “, units of general local government, and nonprofit organizations” for “and units of general local government”.

 Subsec. (b).
 Pub.
 L. 102–550, § 606(d)(2), added subsec. (b) and struck out former subsec. (b) which read as follows: “Eligibility.—A jurisdiction shall be eligible to receive a grant only if it has obtained an approved housing strategy (or an approved abbreviated housing strategy) in accordance with [section 12705 of this title](./chapter-130-national-affordable-housing.md#section-12705).
 A grantee shall carry out activities authorized under this chapter through contracts with project sponsors, except that a grantee that is a State shall obtain the approval of the unit of general local government for the locality in which a project is to be located prior to entering into such contracts.”